 The bill, S.B.
 No. 201, introduces new provisions regarding the role of social workers in Texas school districts by adding Section 33.905 to Subchapter Z, Chapter 33 of the Education Code.
 It defines "school social work services" as specialized assistance aimed at alleviating barriers to learning, connecting families and communities with schools, advocating for students' academic success, and addressing basic and biopsychosocial needs.
-The bill outlines specific responsibilities for social workers, including collaboration with district administrators, participation in safety committees, and the development of prevention strategies for violence, suicide, and child abuse.
-Additionally, social workers may provide direct services to students and families, as well as behavioral health referrals.
+The bill mandates that social workers collaborate with district administrators and other professionals to enhance learning environments, participate in committees addressing education and safety, and work with parents and teachers on prevention strategies for violence, suicide, and child abuse.

-Furthermore, the bill allows school district boards of trustees to establish policies requiring social workers to dedicate at least 80 percent of their work time to the duties specified in this section.
-The provisions of this act will take effect starting with the 2025-2026 school year, and it will become effective immediately if it receives a two-thirds majority vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.
+Additionally, the bill allows social workers to provide school social work services and behavioral health referrals as needed.
+It also permits school district boards of trustees to adopt policies requiring social workers to dedicate at least 80 percent of their work time to these duties.
+The provisions of this Act will take effect starting with the 2025-2026 school year, and it will become effective immediately if it receives a two-thirds vote from both houses; otherwise, it will take effect on September 1, 2025.

 Statutes affected: